weiwen-bot/esd-budget-app/README.md

 ## When you want to push all working changes to dev once you are done with your features
 1. Commit all changes in current branch first
+2. Push to origin and fetch origin
+3. Move to dev branch